jan-lehmkuhl/SOFA/README.md

 * prepared standard documentation in markdown, where the related content is created
   * reduce thinking time for necessary topics and content
   * reduce documentation barrier like open an extra program and files at different places
-  * allows automatic target group related documentation like short reports for your boss or long reports with all numerical information for your colleage
+  * allows automatic target group related documentation like short reports for your boss or long reports with all numerical information for your colleague
-* seperate storage of mesh and setup files
+* separate storage of mesh and setup files
   * allows to use the same mesh for different calculations like parameter studies
   * easy mesh replacement for multiple calculations
 * use prepared OpenFoam-Setup-Files